-This is my mother’s recipe made Paleo and well, it’s pretty dang yummy if I have to admit it.
+This is my mother’s recipe made in Paleo Sweet and Sour Chicken and well, it’s pretty dang yummy if I have to admit it.
 The first time I had this was at my wedding.
 Mr. Bejelly and I had a small backyard wedding and my mother catered it as our wedding gift.
 Most of the dishes that she made were ones I had eaten a million times - lumpia, fried rice, pancet – which honestly when you grow up eating the stuff, can get boring.

 But anyhow, after I had my first bite, to say I was disappointed that I didn’t have this growing up is an understatement.
 The food at our wedding was devoured.
 No joke, every time I see certain friends they always talk about it and I’ve been married for almost 10 years.
 The sad thing is Mr. Bejelly didn’t even eat any food at our wedding and spent all of his time entertaining and getting drunk as a skunk.
 Yeah, a memorable wedding night to say the least.
 Anyhow, all of my ravings about this recipe have fallen on deaf ears until today.
 I’ve tried to recreate the recipe in the past and it always seems to come up duds because translating a recipe from “Kel, you put a dash of this and a little of that” is rocket science.

 I’m glad it finally came together because oh mama, it’s good.
 It does take some work, though, but it’s so worth it.
 One great thing about the recipe is that you can keep it simmering in the pan and the chicken never gets soggy.